Skip to content

 extends mutates fun loadAddress(self: Slice): Address;

-Extension mutation function for the Slice.
+Extension mutation function for the Slice type.

 Loads and returns an Address from the Slice.